StyleCI/Docs/configuration.md

 py: true
 ```

-As can be seen, the 'php', 'js', 'ts', 'css' and 'py' keys each allow for PHP, Javascript, Typescript, CSS and Python configuration respectively.
-Writing 'false' after such a key disables fixing for that language; writing 'true' enables our default fixes for it.
+As can be seen, the `php`, `js`, `ts`, `css` and `py` keys each allow for PHP, Javascript, Typescript, CSS and Python configuration respectively.
+Writing `false` after such a key disables fixing for that language; writing `true` enables our default fixes for it.
 If you want to customize, you can instead write out the configuration manually under the language you want.

 In the above example, it can be seen that custom PHP and Javascript configurations are used, along with the default Python one and no other languages.

-> {info} If you removed the 'ts' or 'css' keys, the behavior would remain the same; removing any such language's key replaces it with its default behavior, ie. 'true' for PHP and 'false' for all others.
+> {info} If you removed the `ts` or `css` keys, the behavior would remain the same; removing any such language's key replaces it with its default behavior, ie. `true` for PHP and `false` for all others.

 You may notice that the PHP and Javascript configurations look different.
 In fact, every languge has its own separate configuration options, with PHP retaining the PHP-only ones.